-✓ Tailor-made, flexible solutions are available to take care of the farmer's daily financial needs.
+This is a tailor-made, flexible solutions that is available to take care of the farmer's daily financial needs.
 Farmers can ensure that their working capital is accessible in an easy and convenient manner.

 • Business Revolving Credit Plan (BRCP)